FND/dprox/README.md

 each entry is either a URI string, an
 [Express middleware function](http://expressjs.com/en/guide/using-middleware.html)
-or an object with the following options:
+(see below) or an object with the following options:

 * `uri` is the address to pass requests to
 * `preserveHost: true` passes the HTTP `Host` header through to the respective